Sriramreddyp/Python/README.md

-# Python
+# Python - base repo

-## My Learning Path and programs that i have written in Python
+This Repo include all my codes and scripts that i have written throughout my learning journey which includes base concepts like

+ * Mathemtical Manipulation
+ * Python libraries
+ * Data Structures
+ * OOPS in Python
+ * External useful libraries in python
+ * Some automated scripts on OS information gathering